digital-asset/daml/docs/source/tools/navigator/database.rst

 ..
 Copyright (c) 2021 Digital Asset (Switzerland) GmbH and/or its affiliates.
 All rights reserved.
 ..
 SPDX-License-Identifier: Apache-2.0

+..
+NOTE: This page is currently not included in the docs since
+.. it was only accessible via Navigator console.
+However, the database
+.. support is also available via a hidden option in the web UI so
+.. for now we keep the docs around until we decide to drop it completely.

 Querying the Navigator local database
 #####################################